Splitting criteria for vector bundles on higher dimensional varieties: Introduction

 However, to the author's knowledge, the literature lacks a study of when a Horrocks' type criterion occurs on arbitrary smooth projective varieties.
 The spirit in which we pursue this question is similar to that of Horrocks': when can we reduce the splitting of a vector bundle $E$ on a smooth projective variety $X$ to the splitting of the restriction $E_{|Y}$ for a suitable proper closed subscheme $Y \subset X\,$?
 Horrocks showed that as soon as the dimension of a projective space is at least three, the splitting of a vector bundle on that projective space is equivalent to the splitting of its restriction to a hyperplane.
 In this scenario the restriction map $\Pic(\PP^n) \overset{\sim} \ra \Pic(H)$ is an isomorphism, so the line bundles on the subscheme $H$ are precisely those coming from $\PP^n$, no more, no less.
 Thus if $E_{|H}$ splits, we already have a suitable candidate on $\PP^n$ that $E$ ought to be isomorphic to, should it split.
 The dimension of the hyperplane being at least $2$ is crucial, since any non-splitting bundle must split when restricted to a line $\PP^1$ by Grothedieck's theorem. \\

-We remedy this issue for higher dimensional varieties using the Grothendieck-Lefschetz theorem on Picard groups, which says that if $X$ is a smooth complex projective variety of dimension $n \geq 4$, then given any ample effective divisor $D$ (not necessarily reduced) on $X$, then the natural restriction map $\Pic(X) \ra \Pic(D)$ is an isomorphism.
+We remedy this issue for higher dimensional varieties using the Grothendieck-Lefschetz theorem on Picard groups (see \cite{H2} for an exposition), which says that if $X$ is a smooth complex projective variety of dimension $n \geq 4$, then given any ample effective divisor $D$ (not necessarily reduced) on $X$, then the natural restriction map $\Pic(X) \ra \Pic(D)$ is an isomorphism.
 In this way, we ensure that the line bundles on our divisor $D$ are precisely those coming from $X$, as in Horrocks' situation with projective space.
 Then, assuming $E_{|D}$ splits over $D$, our task is to try to lift a given isomorphism $E_{|D} \overset{\sim} \ra \bigoplus {L_i}_{|D}$ to one on $X$, or to find the obstruction to such a lifting. \\

 Though this lifting does not exist in general, it can be found on a certain class of varieties.
-We call a scheme $X$ a {\em{splitting scheme}} if $H^1(X,L)=0$ for every line bundle $L$ on $X$.
-A splitting scheme is just like projective $n \geq 2$ space in the sense that every extension of line bundles splits.
+We call a scheme $X$ a {\em{Horrocks scheme}} if $H^1(X,L)=H^2(X,L)=0$ for every line bundle $L$ on $X$.
+A Horrocks scheme is like projective $n \geq 3$ space in the sense that every extension of line bundles splits.
 Here a Horrocks' type criterion holds.

 Our main result is the following theorem.